ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 There are several ways to address this issue.
 If mTLS is required for all communication, configuring only an mTLS listener on the application gateway is one option.
 Another approach is removing the `X-ARR-ClientCert` header from requests sent to the HTTPS listener, ensuring that only the mTLS listener will send the header to API Management.
 This is the solution we'll implement.

 > For both approaches, it's crucial to ensure that API Management is exclusively accessible through the application gateway, with direct access being restricted.
+If there's a need to support direct access as well, the ideal approach would involve the application gateway authenticating itself to API Management using its own client certificate.
+However, as previously mentioned, this is currently [not possible](https://learn.microsoft.com/en-us/azure/application-gateway/application-gateway-faq#is-mutual-authentication-available-between-application-gateway-and-its-backend-pools).
-If there's a need to support direct access as well, consider adding multiple hostnames to API Management.
-One hostname should be designated for exclusive access from the application gateway, while another can be used for other types of communication.
+> As an alternative, consider adding multiple hostnames to API Management.
+Assign one hostname for exclusive access from the application gateway, while another can be used for other types of communication.
 Then, determine the authentication mechanism based on the hostname on which the request was received.
 Implementing this solution is beyond the scope of this post.

 To remove the `X-ARR-ClientCert` header from requests sent to the HTTPS listener, we'll introduce another rewrite rule.
 See the figure below.